These are some of the most complex and difficult parts of our experience to unlock and bring to life in a wholesome, connected way.

-Fear of rejection from people we love or desire is huge and drives a large amount of our behaviour subconsciously.
+Even when people are physically safe, fear of rejection from people we love or desire is huge and drives a large amount of our behaviour subconsciously.
 So rather than show up in an open and vulnerable way, people play power games to try and build a wall that keeps them safe from the risk of rejection.

 ‘At core, men are afraid women will laugh at them, while at core, women are afraid men will kill them.’

 This quote hits on something deep in the powers that men and women have available to them.